BiLLY-J03l/VESPRA-APT/README.md

 - Once the user clicks ok, the game setup UI appears to begin the setup and stage_zero.exe starts executing in the background.

 ### What will stage_zero.exe do?
-- the most important thing in stage_zero.exe is to include zero injections, shellcode executions or reverse shell connections or other techniques to communicate with the attacker.
+- the most important thing in stage_zero.exe is to include very little, if not any, injections, shellcode executions or reverse shell connections or other techniques to communicate with the attacker.
 - Consider it as if it's configuring the machine only.
 - stage_zero.exe is only here to maintain access, modify registery keys, download, decrypt encrypted files from the adversary's HTTP server.
 - it creates a hidden folder called "C:\Windows\Temp\SSS_ce1aaa99ce4bdb0101000000984b2414aa\" and downloads 4 xor-encrypted files and decrypt them in memory and store them to 4 hidden files:
-  - win_service32.exe:
+  - **win_service32.exe:**
     - downloads and decrypts an encrypted MSF shellcode and injects it into a process.
-    - implements sockets to start a reverse connection to the adversary open port with SYSTEM privileges (Highest Ever Privilege).
+    - implements sockets to start a reverse connection to the adversary open port with SYSTEM privileges (Highest Privilege Possible).
-  - legit.dll:
+  - **legit.dll:**
     - a dll file that is injected to a process and provides keylogging functionality and sends the .log file to the adversary's FTP server.
-  - dll_injector.exe:
+  - **dll_injector.exe:**
     - its purpose is to take legit.dll full path as an arg and injects it to a dummy process that it created, then exits.
-  - tightVNC.msi:
+  - **tightVNC.msi:**
     - a perfectly safe .msi installer that is executed with certain options to be installed without UI and with proper configuration.
 - Then, it enables SeDebugPrivilege and dumps lsass.exe to a .dmp file to this path C:\\Windows\\Temp\\SSS_ce1aaa99ce4bdb0101000000984b2414aa\\dumpfile.dmp.
   - Then it puts this file via FTPS on the adversary's FTP server.